 APRIL 8: Finding out whether or not you're earning fair pay at work starts with a conversation.
 That's why President Obama signed an Executive Order prohibiting federal contractors from retaliating against employees who choose to discuss their compensation.
 Further, the President signed a Presidential Memorandum instructing the Secretary of Labor to establish new rules requiring federal contractors to submit summary data on their employees' compensation to the Department of Labor — including data by sex and race.

 JUNE 23: The President announced a set of concrete steps to create more opportunity for hardworking families.
 He issued a Presidential Memorandum directing federal agencies to implement existing efforts to expand flexible workplace policies — from affordable child care to paid family leave — to the maximum possible extent, making clear that federal workers have a "right to request" a flexible work arrangement without fear of retaliation.
-And the Department of Labor is making funds available for technical skill training grants to give low-wage earners the opportunity to advance their careers in in-demand industries. $25 million of those funds will be focused on addressing barriers to training faced by those with childcare responsibilities.
+And the Department of Labor is making funds available for technical skill training grants to give low-wage earners the opportunity to advance their careers in in-demand industries. $25 million of those funds will be focused on addressing barriers to training faced by those with child care responsibilities.

 JULY 21: American workers should be judged by one thing only: their ability to get the job done.
 But millions of Americans in most states go to work every day fearing they will lose their jobs simply because of who they love.
 That's why, in July, the President signed an Executive Order prohibiting federal contractors from discriminating against LGBT employees and prohibiting discrimination based on gender identity in federal employment.